easyn1015/easycar/README.md

     ┃ ┣ CarList.js                # A page for displaying a list of car products
     ┃ ┗ Home.js                   # The home page of the project
     ┣ .DS_Store
-    ┣ App.css                     # A stㅁylesheet for the entire UIs.
+    ┣ App.css                     # A stylesheet for the entire UIs.
     ┣ App.js
     ┣ App.test.js
     ┣ index.css